“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 “Brace.
 Brace.
 Brace,” the mouths chanted in a fearful chorus.

-“Emergency stop unauthorized in this sector.
+“Unauthorized Stop.
 Infraction recorded.
 All accounts locked.
 Stella Carver, report immediately to the nearest warden or master for processing.”

 “Sorry, Scabby,” Rylan whispered as the doors yawned open.